Shepard Fairey: Post-graduation

 After graduation, he founded a small printing business in Providence, Rhode Island, called Alternate Graphics, specializing in T-shirt and sticker silkscreens, which afforded Fairey the ability to continue pursuing his own artwork.
 While residing in Providence in 1994, Fairey met American filmmaker Helen Stickler, who had also attended RISD and graduated with a film degree.
-The following spring, Stickler completed a short documentary film about Shepard and his work, titled "Andre the Giant has a Posse".
-The film premiered in the 1995 New York Underground Film Festival, and went on to play at the 1997 Sundance Film Festival.
+The following spring, Stickler completed a short documentary film about Shepard and his work, titled "Andre the Giant Has a Posse".
+The film premiered in the 1995 New York Underground Film Festival and went on to play at the 1997 Sundance Film Festival.
 It has been seen in more than 70 festivals and museums internationally.

 "From the late ’90s until about 2001," writes Ken Leighton in The San Diego Reader, Fairey lived in East Village, San Diego, where, according to a friend quoted in the article, he co-founded a "guerrilla marketing company called Black Market Design."
-According to John Goff, a former member of the San Diego-based "tribal post-punk" industrial-noise performance art band Crash Worship, Fairey began appropriating the Russian Constructivist style utilized in Soviet-era propaganda during his time in San Diego. "'I think he became an art icon when he started focusing on Communist imagery,' Goff says.
+According to John Goff, a former member of the San Diego–based "tribal post-punk" industrial-noise performance art band Crash Worship, Fairey began appropriating the Russian Constructivist style utilized in Soviet-era propaganda during his time in San Diego. "'I think he became an art icon when he started focusing on Communist imagery,' Goff says.
 'He was still in San Diego then.
 I first met him when he was working above Hooter’s in the Gaslamp.'"

-Fairey was a founding partner, along with Dave Kinsey and Phillip DeWolff, of the design studio BLK/MRKT Inc. from 1997 to 2003, which specialised in guerrilla marketing, and "the development of high-impact marketing campaigns".
+Fairey was a founding partner, along with Dave Kinsey and Phillip DeWolff, of the design studio BLK/MRKT Inc. from 1997 to 2003, which specialized in guerrilla marketing, and "the development of high-impact marketing campaigns".
 Clients included Pepsi, Hasbro and Netscape (for whom Fairey designed the red dinosaur version of mozilla.org's logo and mascot).